 Provided by an International Expert Consensus and published in the Journal of Oral Rehabilitation in 2013.

-The term bruxism groups together different conditions, including both teeth grinding and clenching as well as jaw clenching.
+The term bruxism groups together different conditions, including both teeth grinding and clenching as well as jaw clenching (or bracing).
 Those conditions may occur during wakefulness and/or sleep-time.

 A common belief, which is still diffused among patients and even clinical practitioners, is that bruxism is a synonimous of grinding the teeth while asleep and its subsequent tooth wear.
 Thus, this definition has been important to broaden the horizon of bruxism physiopathology and include also conditions of possible isometric muscle contraction.